Why Trying To Play This Role In Your Spouse's Life Will Only Backfire

 Advertisement

-We live in a time where there is no shortage of universal wisdom at our fingertips.
+There is no shortage of universal wisdom at our fingertips.
 Why not share it when the sentiment fits?
 Plus, we all have natural talents as advisors and therapists.
-When you are able to use those talents to provide accurate analysis, good advice or rich reflections to your lover in a time of need, it feels good.
-Personally, I love to help anyone I care about by providing assistance that helps lift their spirits and feel more hopeful.
+It feels good to use those talents to provide accurate analysis, good advice, or rich reflections to your lover in a time of need.
+I love to help anyone I care about by providing assistance that helps lift their spirits and be more hopeful.
 Additionally, when someone lets you into their growth process, you share a rich and sacred intimacy.

 So why stop?
-Because I learned the hard way that in romantic relationships, therapizing, consulting or coaching my partner on a regular basis was also:
+I learned the hard way that in romantic relationships, therapizing, consulting, or coaching my partner regularly was also:

 • Diminishing my partner's sense of empowerment